Skip to main content

 The University of Hawai‘i at Mānoa Shidler College of Business has received $1 million from William R. Johnson, Jr., president and CEO of Johnson Machinery Co., to establish the William R. Johnson, Jr. Study Abroad Endowment.
 The endowment will provide international study abroad scholarships for undergraduate students attending the Shidler College of Business.

-Largest gift to Windward CC Will Make Education Accessible to the Community
+Largest ever gift to Windward CC will make education accessible to community

 Media Contact